A L I C I A K I N G

 AUSTRALIA COUNCIL STUDIO RESIDENCY (OZCO) - TOKYO

 Alicia is also a 2012 recipient of the Australia Council for the Arts’ Japanese Studio in Tokyo.
-Alicia will undertake this OZCO Residency for 3 months in May - Aug 2013.
 Previous Residents include Patricia Piccinini, Tristan Koenig, Kit Wise, and Tai Snaith.

 Alicia is the 2012 recipient of Asialink's Tokyo Wonder Site Residency.
 Tokyo Wonder Site is a contemporary art centre dedicated to the generation and promotion of new art and culture from the heart of Tokyo.
 Alicia will be resident at Tokyo Wonder Site for 3 months, beginning May 2012.